Warning Signs of Nurse Burnout in Critical Care

 What the individual nurse can do

-Experts agree that leadership must recognize the potential costs of burnout and compassion fatigue among the nursing workforce and take steps to address them.
+Experts agree that leaders must recognize the potential costs of burnout and compassion fatigue among the nursing workforce and take steps to address them.
 They can champion interventions for nurses to help them develop resilience and perhaps even address some of the workplace factors that could be causing stress, including communication breakdowns.

 But individual nurses can also make a difference.
 You can learn to recognize the symptoms that something is wrong--in your colleagues and in yourself.